sharonabankwah/trade-capture-system/docs/service-test-fix-docs.md

 `"Start date cannot be before trade date"` when the start date is before the trade date.

 ### Solution
-Updated the test assertion to expect the correct message, aligning it with the service’s behavior.
+Updated the test assertion to expect the correct message, aligning it with the service’s behaviour.

 ### Impact
 The test now correctly verifies trade date validation logic and passes successfully.

 ---

-## 3. `testAmendTrade_Success` Fix
+### 3. `testAmendTrade_Success` Fix

 **Commit:** `fix(test): fixed NullPointerException in testAmendTrade_Success`